-If you think of Ibiza, the word street market is the last word that comes to your mind, but after reading this article it will be the only thing that comes to yours.
+If you think of Ibiza, the word Hoppy Market Ibiza are the last words that comes to your mind, but after reading this article it will be the only thing that comes to yours.

 The island has a great tradition and is the origin of the appearance of many hippie markets in the country, although they were called: the Hippy Markets of Ibiza.